Team-Resourceful/ResourcefulBeesDocs/docs/getting_started/bee_creation.md

 With the base mod alone you get 18 bees but you can add as many bees as you want and modify the existing bees.

-* First you'll need to locate our config folder by going to your main config folder and then going into the folder called `resourcefulbees`.
+* First access our config folder by going to your main config folder and then going into the folder called `resourcefulbees`.
 * Then in our config folder you'll see a sub folder `bees`.
 * You'll need to then go into the `bees`folder.
 * If you have run the game once you'll see 18 json files named according to each bee added in-game.